viamrobotics/agent-provisioning/README.md

 Note: On all symlink operations, be sure to use relative symlinks, especially if working on a mounted image (e.g. not a live/booted system.)

-#### Factory/Manufacturer Configuration
+## Configuration
+No configuration is typically neccessary for normal use.
+Provisioning mode will start a hotspot when either not configured (no /etc/viam.json) or not online.

-`/etc/viam-provisioning.json` can be placed on a device image to customize the provisioning experience.
+`/etc/viam-provisioning.json` can be placed on a device/image to customize the provisioning (default) experience before a device is first connected.
+These values can be overridden later via "attributes" in the agent-provisioning subsystem in the device's config.
+See the Additional Networks section below for an example using config via cloud "attributes."

 Example `/etc/viam-provisioning.json`
 ```json